JuanH-Dv/aws-bedrock-financial-literacy-agent/README.md

 ### Prerequisites
 - AWS Account with Bedrock access
 - IAM permissions for Bedrock Agent Builder and Guardrails
-- AWS Budget: ~$25 for testing and deployment

 ### Step 1: Set Up AWS Bedrock
 1. Navigate to AWS Bedrock console